Every person who possesses

 Under Health & Safety Code Section 11350, it specifically provides a legitimate legal defense if the controlled substance in possession is a prescription.
 It states: “Except as otherwise provided in this division, every person who possesses… any controlled substance classified in …which is a narcotic drug, unless upon the written prescription of a physician, dentist, podiatrist, or veterinarian licensed to practice in this state, shall be punished by imprisonment.”

 This means that, if you are found in possession of codeine (for example), regardless of whether it is a usable amount, you did not unlawfully possess any controlled substance, if, in fact, your doctor prescribed the medicine to you, in your name, for your use, in treatment of your illness.
-Under the law, with the help of a diligent and conscientious attorney, you would only need to raise a reasonable doubt about whether his or her possession of the drug was lawful because of a valid prescription2.
+Under the law, with the help of an attorney, you would only need to raise a reasonable doubt about whether his or her possession of the drug was lawful because of a valid prescription2.

 Health & Safety Code section 11350 is a completely “possession” offense, which means that the law is specifically punishing you for possessing something illegal.
 However, possession is required.
 Therefore, if you did not actually possess (which means having the substance at the present moment or in hand) the controlled substance, or even constructively possess the controlled substance (which signifies storing the substance somewhere else other than on hand, but still having control over it..), then you have not committed a violation under the essence of this law.